ipfs/go-ipld-cbor/README.md

 ## Usage

-TODO: Right now this package isn't the easiest to use, it will be getting better rapidly, soon.
+Note: This package isn't the easiest to use.
 ```go
 // Make an object
 obj := map[interface{}]interface{}{